tendermint/rust-abci/README.md

 ## Running the examples

 ### Tendermint
-To run either of the example apps you have to have Tendermint installed and initialised.
+To run either of the example apps you have to have Tendermint installed and initialised (Remember to run `tendermint init`!).
 Please install it according to these [instructions](https://github.com/tendermint/tendermint).
 After initializing and configuring the node, Tendermint can be run with:
 ```bash
 tendermint node
 ```

 If you wish to not create new blocks each second, make sure to add the `--consensus.create_empty_blocks=0` flag.

-After the node is online, you can run the `echo_app` example using `cargo run --example echo_app`.
+After the node is online, you can run the `empty_app` example using `cargo run --example empty_app`.

 ## Documentation